-Constant training along the management path develops abilities to advise other professionals on leadership and innovation, as well as assisting multiple facilities, through influential and impactful strategic planning both within and outside their organization.
+Constant training along the management path develops abilities to advise other professionals on leadership and innovation and assist multiple facilities through influential and impactful strategic planning both within and outside their organization.

-At this beginning stage, the student/intern recognizes the fundamentals of industrial hygiene and forms a perspective on the scope of the profession.
+At this beginning stage, the student/intern recognizes the fundamentals of industrial hygiene and forms a perspective on the profession's scope.
 The student also begins to identify specific areas of interest that appeal to them.
-They apply skill building in projects to lead, develop, and present.
-Student/interns should be active members in an AIHA Student Local Section and look to hone their communications skills.
-Time management, project management, and other professional skills are introduced and built upon so they can easily translate to a future workplace.
+They apply skill-building in projects to lead, develop, and present.
+Students/interns should be active members in an AIHA Student Local Section and hone their communications skills.
+Time management, project management, and other professional skills are introduced and built upon to translate to a future workplace easily.

 Early Career Professional

-IH senior professionals manage a large number of varied professionals, both directly and through subordinates.
+IH/OEHS senior professionals manage a large number of varied professionals, both directly and through subordinates.
 These senior professionals also advise multiple facilities, management teams, and cross-functional teams.
-Significant experience in organizational leadership, business management, and adjacent fields makes them in high demand for positions of national and global importance within their field.
-At this stage, senior professionals also advise others on leadership, innovative thinking, and influence within and outside their organization, for broader impact.
+Significant organizational leadership, business management, and adjacent fields make them in high demand for positions of national and global importance within their field.
+At this stage, senior professionals also advise others on leadership, innovative thinking, and influence within and outside their organization for broader impact.

-The emeritus professional may (or may not) be retired and is focused on passing the torch with regards to their accumulated knowledge and experience.
+The emeritus professional may (or may not) be retired and is focused on passing the torch regarding their accumulated knowledge and experience.
 They spend extra time volunteering and mentoring new and early career professionals.